 - the PCDO document has the required information entered as indicated in the sections below.

-- take or recommend corrective action if a Procurement Card has been used inappropriately, such as for travel and entertainment, items for personal use, services (except utilities) and split transactions to bypass the delegated purchasing limit of $4,999.99.
+- take or recommend corrective action if a Procurement Card has been used inappropriately, such as for travel and entertainment, items for personal use, and split transactions to bypass the delegated purchasing limit of $4,999.99.

-The Description field of the PCDO document contains the cardholder name, vendor name, last 4 digits of the Procurement Card number, and the total dollar amount of transaction Also, see the PCDO Searches page for helpful hints on searching for Procurement Card transactions using the Document Search screen.
+The Description field of the PCDO document contains the cardholder name, vendor name, last 4 digits of the Procurement Card number, and the total dollar amount of transaction See the PCDO Searches page for helpful hints on searching for Procurement Card transactions using the Document Search screen.

 4. Sales and Use Tax

 The PCDO allows the processor to move the expense to a different account(s)/object code(s).
-If you are moving the expense to an entirely different account (no expense to remain on default account), you should simply type the new account information over the old account.
+If you are moving the expense to a different account, with no expense to remain on the default account, you should simply type the new account information over the old account.
 In other words, you can't approve the document with a 0.00 accounting line.

 The Object code for each PCDO will appear as PCRD when it first appears in KFS.
 You are required to change the Object code to reflect specifically what was purchased on the Procurement Card.
 Visit the Object Codes page for a list of common Object codes used on the PCDO.